 of the temple was torn in half and that many saints were raised from the

-Spiritual life as the son of man and the Son of God in one body.
+Himself of His natural life as the son of man and was raised the Son of God,

 His resurrection was the capstone of His work on the cross and was the expected

-conclusion of His deity as God almighty clothed in human flesh.
+conclusion of His deity as God Almighty clothed in human flesh.

 Mat 27-50,51